 Pandemics, Painting and Possibilities: Merging Music, Art & Songwriting

-Lexington, KY – The stages for all art forms have been darkened during this pandemic, with the closures of live music venues, outdoor concerts and festivals.
-Folksinger Michael Johnathon has turned to oil painting during this time of isolation, inspiring a brand new song cycle and album.
+Lexington, KY – The venues for all art forms have been darkened during this pandemic with the closures of live music venues, outdoor concerts and festivals.
+Folksinger, poet and author Michael Johnathon has turned to oil painting during this time of isolation, inspiring a brand new song cycle and album, The Painter.

-To date, Johnathon has produced 29 paintings since the pandemic from his art studio in his Kentucky log cabin home.
-Several of his original works merge landscapes and sky with music themes as in his titles of “Banjo Galaxy”, “Pete (Seeger) My Old Brown Earth”, and “Starry, Starry Note” plus the cover of the new album, “The Painter.” (see the gallery at: MichaelJohnathon.com/bid)
+To date, Johnathon has produced 34 oil paintings since the pandemic started from his art studio in his Kentucky log cabin home.
+Several of his original works merge landscapes and sky with music themes as in his titles of “Banjo Galaxy”, “Pete (Seeger) My Old Brown Earth”, and “Starry, Starry Note” plus the cover of the new album, “The Painter.” (see MichaelJohnathon.com/art)

-Painting has inspired Johnathon to record his next CD “The Painter,” a song cycle about art, artists, love and life.
-The title cut is also for the theme song of the ongoing work for a motion picture script of the same name, about Vincent van Gogh coming back in 2021 to see his despised work now revered worldwide.
-The music was inspired by Johnathon’s efforts creating oil paintings.
+Painting inspired Johnathon to write the songs for his next CD “The Painter,” a song cycle about art, artists, love and life.
+The title cut is also the theme song of the ongoing work for a motion picture script he is writing of the same name, about Vincent van Gogh coming back in 2022 to see his despised work now revered worldwide.
+The music for the album was inspired by Johnathon’s efforts creating oil paintings.
 Merging music, painting, and writing seemed natural, so the album will be packaged with his next book release, WoodSongs 5 in 2021.

 As the pandemic subsides and the music world finds renewal, Michael Johnathon hopes to do a national concert tour of art galleries and museums to introduce his oil painting gallery and the songs from the new album.

-“The world is a canvas of our imagination,” said author Henry David Thoreau.
+“The world is a canvas of our imagination,” said Henry David Thoreau.